sorskoot/GameDevJS2025/docs/levels.md

 - Level 4: Jump to a platform that’s only visible in *Light*.
 - Level 5: swiching back and forth between light and dark.
 - Level 6: Jumping back and forth between light and dark platforms mid-jump.
+- Level 7: Same as 6 but harder

 Give **visual cues**: maybe the crystals subtly glow in the correct state?